SAIL-Labs/glint_pygui/README.md

 Bonus:
 - RT view of the spectrum in the selected output to chase wiggles

+## Update: 2021-07-26
+The GUI is packaged.
+The installing process has not been tested.

 ## Update: 2021-07-21
 The GUI is ready to be tested in real condition.
 Python script started: execute ``rt_control_gui`` in your favorite way.